oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     :class: wy-table-responsive
     :widths: 15 25 15
     :name: _oci_object_storage_sub-objects
-    :summary: The first column displays the name of the property.
-The second column displays the description of the property.
-The third column displays whether the property is required or optional.
+    :summary: The first column displays the name of the key.
+The second column displays the description of the key.
+The third column displays whether the key is required or optional.

-    * - Property
+    * - Key
       - Description
       - Required or Optional
     * - ``user``